 It is very useful to use this Separation Agreement template where the parties:

-- have been married for less than one year and so cannot yet issue divorce proceedings because of the one-year rule; or
+- marriage took place less than one year ago, and so cannot yet issue divorce proceedings because of the one-year rule; or

 - intend to use one of the divorce reasons that requires separation for 2 or 5 years and have not yet reached that period of separation.

-This template is not appropriate to be used where:
+This template is not appropriate for use where:

-- divorce proceedings have been issued.
+- one party has issued divorce proceedings.
 (Unless you are happy to use it bearing in mind that it may not be in place for long.); or

 - the couple splitting up is an unmarried couple (i.e. cohabiting).

-Many of the clauses in this agreement are optional, as the template seeks to cater for many different eventualities.
+Many of the clauses in this Separation Agreement are optional, as the template seeks to cater for many different eventualities.
 Therefore, not all of the clauses will be relevant to every couple.
 Once completed, the clauses that do not apply to you would have been deleted.
 So the final agreement should be a quite a bit shorter than this template’s starting point.
-The notes below highlight which clauses are optional and may not be needed by you.
+The guide notes below highlight which clauses in the Separation Agreement template are optional and may not be needed by you.

 Some of the issues are complex (such as pension sharing or splitting – see clause 21).
 Seek professional advice on areas like pensions that might be outside of your competence or comfort zone.